 Bandipur, Palpa (Tansen), and Ghandruk are just a few instances of numerous beautiful places to visit in Nepal.
 You can visit more well-known landmarks in these naturally beautiful landscapes of Nepal.

 Explore the classical medieval village

 Trekking towards the village tour provides an opportunity to witness the traditional life of local people settling around.
 You will get a true insight into the culture, tradition, and customs of Nepalese with their lifestyles.

-The narrow alley of Bungamati offers an opportunity to witness Newari people’s livelihood.
-The most interesting attraction is that in the majority of the houses the local people hang red chili and vegetable garland from the top floor almost to the ground floor after the month of September.
+The narrow alley of Bungamati offers an opportunity to witness the Newari people’s livelihood.
+The most interesting attraction is that in the majority of the houses the local people hang red chili and vegetable garlands from the top floor almost to the ground floor after the month of September.

 Explore the World Heritage Sites

-In addition to the pilgrimage and spirituality, visitors can enjoy cultural tours, village tours, sightseeing of museums, tours to wetlands, cultural homestay experience, cycling, bird-watching, archaeological sites, and natural sites.
+In addition to the pilgrimage and spirituality, visitors can enjoy cultural tours, village tours, sightseeing of museums, tours to wetlands, cultural homestay experiences, cycling, bird-watching, archaeological sites, and natural sites.

 Read the following article for a fuller list World Heritage Sites in Nepal

-Some Nepal Sites submitted on the Tentative List of UNESCO
+Some Nepal Sites submitted to the Tentative List of UNESCO

 - The early medieval architectural complex of Panauti (1996)